kubeflow/website/content/docs/started/workstation/getting-started-linux.md

 ## Linux server

-For linux servers you can install Kubeflow natively.
-This is perfect for linux hosts and virtual machines, such as VMs in OpenStack, VMware or public clouds like GCP, AWS and Azure.
+For Linux servers you can install Kubeflow natively.
+This is perfect for Linux hosts and virtual machines, such as VMs in OpenStack, VMware or public clouds like GCP, AWS and Azure.

 ### MicroK8s